spurnik/Kirchhoff/README.md

 **Features:**

-1. Initiallize circuits passing its branches as atributtes.
+1. Initiallize circuits by passing its branches as atributtes.
 The circuit is modelled throught an **internal multigraph**: branch components as the corresponding edge atributtes.

 2. **Automatic Kirchhoff update**, if possible, to determine the unknown variable for each branch: given a generator and a resistance, computes that branch intensity (if voltage source) or the potential difference of the generator (if current source).
 Also can determine the branch resistance if having a voltage AND a current source, but only if the Kirchhoff laws allow it: doesn't solve unstable circuits.